FAQs for the 2022-2023 school year will be available by late August 2022.

 What should I know about filling out the narrative questions?

-Look at the sample application (PDF) for the questions and character limits – which include spaces.
+Look at the sample application (PDF) for the questions and character limits – which include spaces and punctuation.

-We recommend that you develop your narrative in word processing software, and then copy and paste it in the appropriate narrative boxes once the online application opens.
-This will speed up your application preparation.
-Save the document for your records.
+We recommend that you develop your narrative in word processing software, and then copy and paste your response into the appropriate narrative boxes as plain text once the online application opens.
+Save the document for your records as a text file.

-Always remember to click the “Save Work” button frequently, it is located at the bottom of each page.
+Always remember to click the “Save Draft” button frequently.
+It is located at the bottom of each page.
+Note: If you click “Save” instead of “Save Draft,” the application will close.

 Is there a minimum length for a residency or a limit on how long it can be?

-To be eligible, a residency must have each artist, scientist, or scholar work with each group of students for a minimum of 3 sessions on three days.
+To be eligible, a residency must have each teaching artist, scientist, or scholar work with their group of students for a minimum of one session on three separate days.
 There is no limit to how long a residency can be under this program.
 We encourage schools to design residencies that provide as in-depth and meaningful a creative learning experience for students as possible.

 How long is one “session”?